kris-hamade/repo-sql-testing/README.md

 3. The database will be automatically created on first run.
 The database file `data.db` will be created in the project root.

+**Note**: The `data.db` file is tracked in git and will be committed to the repository.
+The GitHub Actions workflow automatically commits database changes after processing each issue.

 ## Database Schema

 The SQLite database contains a `users` table with the following schema: